Tanz0rz/haxe-fmod/LIMITATIONS.md

 - **Custom file systems and `loadBankCustom`.** User IO callbacks would run on FMOD threads, which no Haxe target can do safely. `loadBankFile` and `loadBankMemory` are the supported paths.
 - **System lifecycle calls.** The library owns init and the per-frame update.
 There is no shutdown or re-init.
 FMOD initializes once per process and lives until the process exits, and every use-after-shutdown bug goes away with the capability.
 Init-time engine settings are exposed through `FmodSettings` and compile-time defines.
 - **System diagnostic callbacks and CommandReplay tool hooks.** These are FMOD-tooling integration points.
 Command capture and basic replay playback are bound.
-- **Tag and subsound payload access.** Counts are bound.
-Payloads are container internals with no cross-platform story.
+- **Tag and subsound access.** Container internals with no cross-platform story.

 ## Fixed behaviors and caps